spexf/network-security-task-01/report.md

 ### Send Request

-I use curl and nmap to make a request to the webserver. this the syntax that i ran:
+I use curl and nmap to make a request to the webserver. this the syntax that i use:

 ```bash
 curl http://web_server